clau-lopez/pubsub-apacheflink/README.md

 # Apache Flink example

-Run a Pub/Sub Consumner and put info in a bucket
+Run a Pub/Sub Consumer and put info in a bucket

 ## Compile and package
 ```